-Britni Wilcher, PhD, is a Visiting Scholar in the Department of Health Policy at Stanford University and an applied microeconomist working at the intersection of health, labor, public, and gender economics.
+Britni Wilcher, PhD, is a Visiting Scholar at Stanford University and an applied microeconomist working at the intersection of labor, health, public, and gender economics.
 Dr. Wilcher's research focuses on the economics of health decision making and its implications for labor markets using quasi-experimental designs.
-Her research portfolio spans vulnerable populations and policy interventions, from evaluating teletherapy adoption patterns among 200,000+ veterans to conducting regulatory impact analyses protecting 22+ million workers nationwide.
-Her collaborative research products have withstood judicial review up to the Supreme Court and provided evidence-based input into policy actions.
-Her work has been cited in congressional testimony and the 2022 Economic Report of the President.
-It has been featured in federal regulations and published in peer-reviewed journals including Labour Economics, Health Economics, Value in Health, and the International Journal of Technology Assessment in Health Care.
+She has nearly a decade of experience conducting regulatory and policy impact analysis for federal agencies, think tanks, and cross-country commissioned projects – including OSHA regulations that withstood judicial review.
+Her work has been cited in congressional testimony, Economic Report of the President (2022), and published in peer-reviewed outlets such as Labour Economics, Value in Health, Health Economics, and the International Journal of Technology Assessment in Health Care.

 Contact me: bwilcher[at]stanford[dot]edu